bhowmikp/design-patterns/behavioral_patterns/strategy/README.md

 ## Applicability
 Use the Strategy pattern when:
-- many related classes differ only in their behaviour.
-Strategies provide a way to configure a class with many behaviours.
+- many related classes differ only in their behavior.
+Strategies provide a way to configure a class with many behaviors.
 - you need different variants of an algorithm.
 For example, you might define algorithms reflecting different space/time trade-offs.
 Strategies can be used when these variants are implemented as a class hierarchy of algorithms.
 - an algorithm uses data that clients shouldn't know about.
 Use the Strategy pattern to avoid exposing complex, algorithm-specific data structures.
-- a class defines many behaviours, and these appear as multiple conditional statements in its operations.
+- a class defines many behaviors, and these appear as multiple conditional statements in its operations.
 Instead of many conditionals, move related conditional branches into their own Strategy class.

 ## Benefits
 - **Families of related algorithms**.
-Hierarchies of Strategy class define a family of algorithms or behaviours for contexts to reuse.
+Hierarchies of Strategy class define a family of algorithms or behaviors for contexts to reuse.
 - **An alternative to subclassing**.
-Inheritance offers another way to support a variety of algorithms or behaviours.
+Inheritance offers another way to support a variety of algorithms or behaviors.
 - **Strategies eliminate conditional statements**.
-The Strategy pattern offers an alternative to conditional statements for selecting desired behaviour.
+The Strategy pattern offers an alternative to conditional statements for selecting desired behavior.
 - **A choice of implementations**.
-Strategies can provide different implementations of the same behaviour.
+Strategies can provide different implementations of the same behavior.
 The client can choose among strategies with different time and space trade-offs.